jgmalcolm/jgmalcolm.github.io/_posts/2015-02-13-memorize-anything.md

 ## Simple

-**Start with a unifying theme for your scene.** Come up with a consistent theme for all your objects that relates to your overall topic.
+**Start with a unifying theme.** Come up with a consistent theme for all your objects in the scene that relates to your overall topic.
 For example, a period in time (Renaissance) or a location (local diner).
 This common theme will reinforce the connections binding all your symbols together.
 Setting a scene also makes it easier to come up with individual symbols.